Posts about my time on this world. Sometimes personal, but not too personal…

 I was lucky enough to be driving over the NY border into CT as it was rising, so I stopped to take a few photos.
 “Lucky” because once I got back to Boston tonight it was overcast and you couldn’t see it at all.

 Anyway, the point of this post is more or less just to point out that we are ending this decade with a Blue Moon and not just a Full Moon.
 I am prescribing this celestial event to have more meaning for us all, so hopefully...
 Continue reading »

 [As the sun sets on another year we… hahaha… no really, no heavy reflection here.
 Besides, that is the first sunset of this new year.]

 Last year I wrote a bit about resolutions and never really stated what those were other than to be a better blogger — keep laughing, I am — and to stay in touch with faraway friends a bit better.
 Well, if you are keeping score, I didn’t do well with either, but probably better with the blogging than the staying in touch.
 As for the unrevealed ones, much worse.
 In fact, for one, total and utter failure.

 This year, I am going to throw a couple right out there right now and we’ll see what happens.
 You can maybe help hold me to them.
 Or maybe you don’t care.
-Heck, as Juice commented last year, this...
+Heck, as Juice commented last...
 Continue reading »

 Not really.
 I am still confused by the results of Question 2, but whatever.